 Agricultural supply chains can only be called sustainable if the rights of both men and women are protected, if they both have equal access to knowledge, resources and decision making structures and when both men and women have the liberty to make their own choices.
 However, there is an imbalance when it comes to opportunities and rights.
 Women farmers and workers are less likely to have access to education, loans, training or own land.
 The burden of household chores and childcare still fall overwhelmingly on women’s shoulders.
-We asked Julius Ng’ang’a, country representative for Kenya, how gender equality can be promoted as an integral part of sustainable farming.
+We asked Julius Ng’ang’a, Regional Representative for East Africa, how gender equality can be promoted as an integral part of sustainable farming.

 (Published: October 1, 2018)